 - paint and color of choice

 - First, apply the primer with the roller in larger areas, and fill in the smaller corners with the brush.
 Try not to use the brush too much so that brush strokes don’t show.
 You can also the edge of the roller to fill in the corners.
 This primer works great but has an awful smell.
-Be sure to use in a well-ventilated area and wear a mask.
+Be sure to use it in a well-ventilated area and wear a mask.

 - Let the primer dry completely and sand with a fine sanding block.
-Clean up and wipe down with microfiber cloth.
+Clean up and wipe down with a microfiber cloth.
 Apply a second coat of primer.
 (I did not do this step, but I wish I did.
 Because the bookcases were white and the primer was white, there were some spots that I missed but didn’t see until it was too late – a second coat would have helped).

-- Let the primer dry completely again, and then apply paint of choice.
+- Let the primer dry completely again, and then apply the paint color of choice.
 I didn’t use any special cabinet paint or anything like that, because the primer worked so great.
 I used Ultra White Valspar Interior Paint in Semi-Gloss.
 I chose semi-gloss so that when I need to dust and clean the shelves, I have a smooth finish.